HT0710/HT0710/README.md

 - I'm a college student trying to do and learn what I want and coding has always been one of them.
 But after all, become an Robotics AI Engineer is my goal.
 - Age: 20
 - My country: Vietnam
-- Speak language: vietnamese, english
+- Speak language: Vietnamese, English

 ### Experience
 - OOP with Java